DarShabi/Web-Scraping-allrecipes/README.md

 **Developers**: Dar Shabi & Maya Halevy

 ## 📌 Introduction
-This project is focused on extracting recipe data from [Allrecipes.com](https://www.allrecipes.com), a renowned platform that offers a plethora of recipes spanning various cuisines and categories.
-Our objective is to curate this data into a structured format, making it accessible for further analysis and utilization.
+This project is focused on extracting recipe data from [Allrecipes.com](https://www.allrecipes.com), a popular platform that offers a variety of recipes posted by its users.
+Our objective is to collect and process this data into a structured format, making it accessible for further analysis and api enrichment.

 ## 🛠 Tools & Libraries
 - **Web Scraping Libraries**: Beautiful Soup, Requests, and Regex (Refer to `requirements.txt` for specific versions).
 - **Data Processing**: ChatGPT's API was crucial in standardizing the ingredients table.
-Raw data often contained a mixture of food items, descriptive terms, units of measurement, and instructions.
+The raw data often contained a mixture of food items, descriptive terms, units of measurement, and instructions.
 Our post-processing ensured the data only retained the ingredient name and its corresponding quantity in grams.

 ## 🌐 Target Website & Data Collection
 - **Website Index**: [AllRecipes A-Z Index](https://www.allrecipes.com/recipes-a-z-6735880)